-- DP Environmental policy to be publicly available via the DP website and included in port induction material. - Communicate the environmental objectives and targets for the Port of Darwin to all stakeholders. - Communicate progress on meeting objectives and targets for the Port of Darwin to all stakeholders. - Use a variety of mediums to communicate information internally and externally, including the website, internal meetings, Port User meetings, port induction program, the intranet and stakeholder briefings.
+- DP Environmental policy to be publicly available via the DP website. - Communicate the environmental objectives and targets for the Port of Darwin to all stakeholders. - Communicate progress on meeting objectives and targets for the Port of Darwin to all stakeholders. - Use a variety of mediums to communicate information internally and externally, including the website, internal meetings, Port User meetings, port induction program, the intranet and stakeholder briefings.